Sunak and Mordaunt consolidate status at front of Tory leadership race

 “But I’m clear I favour a low-tax, pro-enterprise economy and I think Liz Truss has the right approach on that.”

+Channel 4 said all five candidates have confirmed they will take part in its debate on Friday night, with further televised clashes scheduled for Sunday and Monday.

-The next round of voting is due on Monday, with subsequent rounds if required until two candidates are left, who will then battle it out over the summer to win the support of Conservative members, with their choice of the next prime minister being unveiled on September 5.
+The next round of voting is due on Monday, with subsequent rounds if required until two candidates are left, who will then battle it out over the summer to win the support of Conservative members.
+Their choice of the next prime minister will be announced on September 5.

 Boris Johnson will then formally tender his resignation to the Queen to make way for his successor the following day.